Room-Elephant/porthole/docs/DEVELOPMENT.md

 - **Trade-off**: Bookworm-slim offers a stable, multi-arch foundation and is relatively small (~75MB), providing a good balance between size and compatibility.

 ### Permissions & Security

-To run securely as a non-root user while accessing the Docker socket:
+To run the application as a non-root user while minimising container-level privileges and enabling optional access to the host Docker daemon:

 1. **Build Time**:
    - Creates a `nonroot` user with UID/GID 65532.
-   - Adds this user to `root` (GID 0) and `daemon` (GID 1) groups, as these historically or commonly own `/var/run/docker.sock`.
+   - **No privileged group memberships are baked into the image.**

 2. **Run Time (Entrypoint)**:
-   - The container starts as `root` (via `entrypoint.sh`) to perform setup.
+   - The container starts as `root` to perform one-time setup.
-   - **Socket Detection**: Checks the GID of the mounted `/var/run/docker.sock`.
+   - **Docker Socket Detection**: If `/var/run/docker.sock` is mounted, the entrypoint inspects its owning GID.
-   - **Dynamic Permissions**:
+   - **Dynamic Group Reconciliation**:
-     - If the socket is owned by a GID that doesn't exist (e.g., 998), it dynamically creates a group for it.
+     - If the socket’s GID does not exist in the container, a group (`dockersock-<GID>`) is created.
-     - Adds the `nonroot` user to this new group.
+     - The `nonroot` user is added to this group if not already a member.
+   - **Access Verification**: A read/write check is performed to warn about potential permission issues.
-   - **Privilege Drop**: Finally, uses `gosu` to switch to the `nonroot` user before executing the main application.
+   - **Privilege Drop**: The entrypoint switches to the `nonroot` user via `gosu` before launching the application.

-This ensures the application process itself runs without root privileges but still has the exact access needed to talk to the host's Docker daemon.
+The application process itself runs without root privileges and is granted only the minimum group access required to communicate with the host’s Docker daemon when the socket is mounted.

+> [!NOTE]
+> Access to `/var/run/docker.sock` effectively grants control over the host Docker daemon.
+This setup limits container privileges but does not provide isolation from the host.